aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

 - Explain the effect of different modes of selection on allele frequencies, genetic variation, and average fitness
 - Analyze the effects of combinations of two evolutionary forces on allele frequencies
 - Recognize the pitfalls of adaptationism
-- Understand how competition for mates and variation in reproductive success can lead to sexual selection

 #### Relevant practice problems